ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 ## Resolver

-Now that we understand what field middleware is and how we can leverage it to change execution behavior let's just do that by adding the filtering and sorting middleware to our `GetAssets` resolver.
+Now that we understand what field middleware is and how we can leverage it to change execution behavior, let's do that by adding the filtering and sorting middleware to our `GetAssets` resolver.

-Head over to the `Query.cs` file located in the `Types` directory and add the `UseFilteringAttribute` and `UseSortingAttribute`.
+Head over to the `Query.cs` file located in the `Types` directory and add the `UseFiltering` and `UseSorting` attributes.

 ```csharp
 [UsePaging]